-Youth suicide is a serious public health issue in Utah.
-The rate of teen suicide in Utah has been higher than the national rate for the past 20 years.
-Our fellow Rocky Mountain states have similar trends as Utah.
-Suicide among teens in Utah remains at a very high rate but is not increasing as it was between 2008 and 2015.
-According to the 2021 Student Health and Risk Prevention (SHARP) survey, 17.6% of youth grades 6-12 seriously considered attempting suicide, and 42.7% of youth who felt sad, hopeless, or suicidal did not talk to anyone about it.
+Youth suicide is a serious public health issue in Utah and a leading cause of death for Utah youth ages 10 to 17.
+According to the 2023 Student Health and Risk Prevention (SHARP) survey, 18% of youth grades 6-12 reported seriously considering suicide within the last year and 7.3% of students reported they attempted suicide at least once in the past year.
 Youth are resilient and can overcome mental health struggles with the right support, treatment, and resources.